PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 <img src="./images/testing_1.png" width="600px">

 Next, let's head to the extrinsic tab.
 Select the name of your runtime module and then select the createMetalog method.
 Make sure you have also selected an account which can pay the transaction fee, which should usually be Alice.
-Next post the following text in both fields:
+Next, post the following text in both fields:

 ```
 0x48656c6c6f20576f726c64